Excellence In Quality Plywood Packaging Services In India

 Plywood is composed of odd number of thin layer of wood piles bonded together with a rigid adhesive.
-The plywood boards supplied by us are remarkable for its stiffness as well as strength.
-They are extensively as well as effectively used for different purposes for the construction of doors, cabinets, panels and so on.
+Thus manufactured Plywood Boards are extensively used for several industrial purposes.
+Mehta Wood Industry is one of Wholesale Packing Plywood Manufacturers in India.
+The Plywood Boards supplied by us are remarkable for their stiffness as well as strength.
+They are extensively as well as effectively used for construction of doors, cabinets, panels and so on.
 The most remarkable aspect about our plywood boards is that they are light weighted and very durable.
 And when it comes to the wholesale plywood sheet suppliers in the market, we are the name to reckon with.
 Besides, we are one of the largest solid plywood manufacturers in the country.

 Plywood is a versatile wood product, which makes it in great demand by contractors.
 America alone uses more than sixteen thousand million square feet every year which is meaningless until it is compared to a twelve-foot-wide pathway stretching from earth to beyond the moon.
 Plywood is a building material made from layers of thinly sliced wood, which is glued together.
 Each layer called a ply is arranged so that the direction of the wood fibers or grain is placed at right angles to the layer next to it & make Plywood & Veneer Production.